IUDataStructuresCourse/course-web-page-fall-2023/lab1.md

 Note that the function is marked with the `@Test` attribute, which indicates that it contains a unit test.
 The array `{1, 2, 3, 4, 5}` is the example that we talked about in lecture.
-I call the two implementations of rotation and compare the arrays afterwards using `assertArrayEquals`, which is wrapped in a try-catch block.
+We call the two implementations of rotation and compare the produced arrays using `assertArrayEquals`, which is wrapped in a try-catch block.
 Should the assertion fail, the catch clause throws an exception, which contains an error message that consists of description of the test case and the exception `e`.